JYVSECTEC/PHR-model-links/Hypotheses/papers.md

 * [Online Banking Security Analysis based on STRIDE Threat Model](http://article.nadiapub.com/IJSIA/vol8_no2/28.pdf) - Paper about combining STRIDE and threat tree methods for evaluating security threats of online banking.
 * [A Hybrid Threat Modeling Method](https://resources.sei.cmu.edu/asset_files/TechnicalNote/2018_004_001_516627.pdf) - Paper about development of Hybrid Threat Modeling Method (hTMM).
 * [Trike v.1 Methodology Document - Draft](https://www.octotrike.org/papers/Trike_v1_Methodology_Document-draft.pdf) - Trike V.1 method documentation draft.
+* [Evaluation of Threat Modeling Methodologies](https://urn.fi/URN:NBN:fi:amk-2019060615264) - The focus of the research was on existing threat modeling frameworks and methodologies.
+Different frameworks were studied in order to discover if any complete and mature enough methodology exists or how the different methods can be combined if necessary.